William Davison (publisher): Early life

 William Davison was born in Alnwick on 16 November 1781, the younger son of William (senior) and Mary.

 William was educated in Alnwick, and was apprenticed at the age of fourteen to Mr. Hind, a chemist in Ponteland, Newcastle.
 He returned to Alnwick in 1802 to set up business as a pharmacist, and in 1803 was for a short time in partnership with a printer (Joseph Perry).

 Wishing to enlarge his business, William placed an advert in the "Newcastle Courant" in 1804 indicating that his pharmacy now stocked books, paper, drawing materials and musical instruments in addition to the ointments etc.

 William was a very active and successful pharmacist and apothecary, and only entered into the world of printing accidentally, although he is probably best known for his printing, He actually came into printing at an opportune time, as there had only been five successful printers in Alnwick previously.

 He went into partnership with John Catnach.
 Catnach had only recently formed a new business after his original venture had gone into bankruptcy.
-The partnership between Davison and John Cannich ran under the name of Davison & Catnach from 1807–8, Davison's role appeared to be primarily that of financier whilst Catnach provided the contacts and technical expertise.
+The partnership between Davison and John Cannich ran under the name of Davison & Catnach from 1807 to 1808, Davison's role appeared to be primarily that of financier whilst Catnach provided the contacts and technical expertise.
 The arrangement obviously didn't work as intended for either one or both the parties, and in less than 2 years it was dissolved leaving Davison publishing under his own account.
 But their edition of "The Poetic Works of Robert Burns" enjoyed such financial success as to warrant Davison issuing his new edition shortly after they parted.